 There are many amazing descriptions of heroes dying valiant deaths and villains expiring in karmic fashion, but they should mostly be taken with a grain of salt.
 Once one starts exploring how historical figures really died, they’ll see there’s more than a little room for doubt.
 The list of exaggerated historical deaths goes on and on, and will likely keep growing for as long as notable people keep dying in uninteresting ways.

-Nathan Hale’s name might not be as famous as that of other American heroes, but his final words are among the most well-known.
-Facing execution for being an American spy, Hale proudly stood before his executioners and stated “I only regret that I have but one life to lose for my country.”
-Bolder words had never before been spoken, and, as it turns out, they weren’t actually spoken back then, either.
-Hale was executed for spying, and he was an American hero, but those present for his execution record that he said something along the lines of “It is the duty of every good officer to obey any orders given him by his commander in chief.”
-That’s not the worst set of last words ever, but it’s a whole lot less inspiring.see more on Nathan Hale
+Nathan Hale, while not exceedingly famous as a historical figure, is best known for what were thought to be his final words.
+Facing execution for being an American spy, Hale proudly stood before his executioners and allegedly stated “I only regret that I have but one life to lose for my country.”
+In actuality, while Hale was executed for spying and was an American hero, he never spoke the words that would become his legacy.
+Instead, he is recorded as saying, "[it is] the duty of every good officer to obey any orders given him by his commander in chief."
+He also encouraged spectators to "be at all times prepared to meet death in whatever shape it might appear."see more on Nathan Hale

 Also Rankedsee more on Walt Disney